Department of Computer Science,

 Faculty of Engineering

-The MSc Data Analytics is designed for students with a numerate background (for example a first degree in mathematics, economics, engineering, physics or chemistry) as well as graduates already working in industry.
+This course is designed for students with a numerate background (for example a first degree in mathematics, economics, engineering, physics or chemistry) as well as graduates already working in industry.

-The programme focuses on managing vast amounts of information and transforming it into actionable knowledge.
+The course focuses on managing vast amounts of information and transforming it into actionable knowledge.
 It teaches the key skills that are required to carry out practical analysis of the types of data sets that need to be interpreted in the modern world.
 These include large data sets as well as structured and unstructured data.
-The programme makes use of techniques developed within a range of disciplines, including computer science, artificial intelligence, mathematics and statistics.
+The course makes use of techniques developed within a range of disciplines, including computer science, artificial intelligence, mathematics and statistics.

 - Scalable Machine Learning